AT0myks/reolink-fw-archive/README.md

 Twice a day at around 4:20 AM and PM UTC, information about the devices and their firmwares is pulled from Reolink's website.
 New items are merged into the existing `devices.json` and `firmwares_live.json` files.
-Then, for each new firmware, details about the PAK file is retrieved by [reolinkfw](https://github.com/AT0myks/reolink-fw) and added to `pak_info.json`.
+Then, for each new firmware, details about the PAK file are retrieved with [reolinkfw](https://github.com/AT0myks/reolink-fw) and added to `pak_info.json`.
 If there are new firmwares, the readme is recreated and a new release is made.